 In addition to the potential immune benefits, castor oil also has anti-inflammatory properties.

 Ricinoleic acid (RA) is a primary component found in castor oil.
-It has both anti-inflammatory and analgesic properties that could be valuable to people suffering with psoriasis.
-One study compared the effectiveness of RA with capsaicin on animal inflammation.
+It has both anti-inflammatory and analgesic properties that could be valuable to people suffering with psoriasis. compared the effectiveness of RA with capsaicin on animal inflammation.
 The RA performed just as well, without any of the negative side effects seen in capsaicin.

 Castor oil can be found in drugstores, likely close to the laxatives.
 As a topical solution for psoriasis, there are several different ways you can use it.